Annaly Capital Management Inc. (NLY) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Annaly Capital Management Inc. (NLY) is $21.75, which is $3.09 above the current market price.
-The public float for NLY is 466.59M, and currently, short sellers hold a 4.62% ratio of that floaft.
-The average trading volume of NLY on May 11, 2023 was 5.09M shares.
+The average price point forecasted by analysts for Annaly Capital Management Inc. (NLY) is $21.75, which is $2.89 above the current market price.
+The public float for NLY is 466.59M, and currently, short sellers hold a 4.62% ratio of that float.
+The average trading volume of NLY on May 16, 2023 was 5.00M shares.

 NLY’s Market Performance

-NLY’s stock has seen a 1.43% increase for the week, with a -1.74% drop in the past month and a -13.43% fall in the past quarter.
-The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 2.44% for Annaly Capital Management Inc. The simple moving average for the past 20 days is -1.74% for NLY’s stock, with a -11.93% simple moving average for the past 200 days.
+NLY’s stock has seen a -0.95% decrease for the week, with a -1.93% drop in the past month and a -14.14% fall in the past quarter.
+The volatility ratio for the week is 1.63%, and the volatility levels for the past 30 days are at 2.35% for Annaly Capital Management Inc. The simple moving average for the past 20 days is -1.59% for NLY’s stock, with a -11.71% simple moving average for the past 200 days.

 Analysts’ Opinion of NLY